processfeedback/docs.processfeedback.org/student-instructions.md

 ---

 Students must use Google Docs or Process Feedback’s online editor for their writing.
 If they type in a different application, such as Microsoft Word, they won’t be able to explore their writing process.
-Add the following instructions to any assignment where a student’s writing process matters.
+Add the instructions below to any assignment where a student’s writing process matters.

 ### Additional Assignment Requirements